 If you are like me, you cannot wait to get out on the river to catch a few smallmouth bass.
 Winter bass fishing on the Susquehanna River in the months of January and February is usually impossible.
 Mostly because cold temperatures have typically frozen over the river.
 There are some years, however, when the weather is unreasonably warm and the river is fishable.
 When it is, winter bass fishing can be extremely productive.

 If the weather does not cooperate for bass fishing, you can spend this time of the year organizing your fishing tackle, cleaning up your rods and reels, re-spooling with fresh line and making sure your boat is ready to go.
 You might also want to tie a few hair jigs for bass fishing or even hit the local streams for some winter trout fishing.
 When the weather does warm up and the ice is gone, you need to be ready and the first one on the dock because the smallie bite will be on.

 Cold Water Bass Fishing Tips for the River

 There are times when winter bass fishing in rivers like the Susquehanna is impossible until late February or early March.
 When you do get that chance to get out, however, it is usually cold and windy.
 The Susquehanna River is also high and cloudy, making you wonder how can you catch fish in conditions like these.

 Wind is the biggest deterrent this time of year when it comes to weather.
-The wind makes it difficult to fish jigs or tubes.
+The wind makes it difficult to fish jigs or tubes, which are the baits of choice for bass fishing in the winter season.
 It is hard to feel the bottom and almost impossible to feel the subtle bite of a winter bass.
 One cold water bass fishing tip is to increase your jig weight to give you more control over its action and be able to feel more bites.

 3 Reasons Why You Are Not Successful Winter Bass Fishing